AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

 7. You can do step *6* multiple times until the number of player met and find matches, in our case it is 2 players.

-8. If successful, you will receive response (down stream) in `postman` similir to `json` sample below
+8. If successful, you will receive response (down stream) in `postman` similar to `json` sample below

    ```json
    {